Hunger, poverty and homelessness affect every nation — even the richest and most powerful.

 Note: This metric measures the number of nonbusiness bankruptcy filings per capita.

-- Share of Owner Occupied Housing Units - without mortgage - Spending at Least 35% of Their Household Income on Housing: Full Weight (~2.73 Points)
+- Share of Owner Occupied Housing Units Spending at Least 35% of Their Household Income on Housing: Full Weight (~2.61 Points)

-Note: This measures the percentage of population aged 25 years and over who did not graduate from high school.
+Note: This measures the share of population aged 25 years and over who did not graduate from high school.

 Note: This metric measures the state’s policy potential to improve the economic security of workers, families and retirees and is based on the Economic Security Scorecard produced by the WOW (Wider Opportunities for Women) nonprofit organization.